ministryofjustice/itpolicycontent/content/data-handling-and-information-sharing-guide.md

 *   transmission over an unprotected network, employing encryption of sufficient strength to mitigate any communication security risks identified
 *   physical transportation of storage media using encryption of sufficient strength to mitigate the security risks associated with the information being transferred in addition to the physical and procedural measures required to protect the media itself

-<strong>Note:</strong> Only the minimum amount of sensitive data necessary to meet the business requirement should be transferred and not the entire data set.
+**Note:** Only the minimum amount of sensitive data necessary to meet the business requirement should be transferred and not the entire data set.

 The sender must ensure that any data shared can be adequately secured by the recipient.
 The sensitivity of data must never be downgraded in order to send it over inadequately protected channels or to send it to a recipient who does not have an appropriate facility to protect it after it arrives.